Gain skills with us

 Building Futures: 16-18 Pre-Apprenticeship Programme

-This is a one year programme that delivers a Pearson BTEC Level 1 Diploma in Construction (QCF) that is broadly equivalent in size to one GCSE Grade 2-5.
+This is a one year programme that delivers a City and Guilds Level 1 Diploma in Construction Skills (QCF) that is broadly equivalent in size to one GCSE Grade 2-5.
 This is an engaging and relevant introduction to the world of construction that prepares young people aged 16-18 for a range of trades within the industry.
 Participants benefit from small class sizes where they can receive extra input from our highly experienced tutors.

 Eligibility Criteria: No previous ESF funded course / NEET / Aged 16-18.

-The More Positive Together project aims to engage with and support individuals who are unemployed or economically inactive, who may have multiple social, emotional and economic barriers.
+The MPT Steps project aims to engage with and support individuals who are unemployed or economically inactive, who may have multiple social, emotional and economic barriers.
 We support adults from Preston communities to improve their skills employment prospects.
 Eligible participants receive a tailored programme of 1-to-1 mentoring, physical activity sessions, training courses, employment advice and work experience opportunities.

 Eligibility Criteria: 16+ / Unemployed or economically inactive.